Fast primal-dual algorithm via dynamical system for a linearly constrained convex optimization problem: Conclusion

 \section{Conclusion}

-By time discretization of the primal-dual dynamical system, we propose a fast primal-dual algorithm for the linear equality constrained optimization problem, and prove that the algorithms enjoy the fast convergence rate $\mathcal{L}(x_k,\lambda^*)-\mathcal{L}(x^*,\lambda^*) =\mathcal{O}(\frac{1}{k^2\beta_k})$ under the scaling assumption \eqref{eq_assum_beta}.
-When \eqref{beta_equ} holds, we further obtain $|f(x_k)-f(x^*)|=\mathcal{O}(\frac{1}{k^2\beta_k})$ and $\|Ax_k-b\|=\mathcal{O}(\frac{1}{k^2\beta_k})$.
-We also propose a linearized primal dual algorithm with constant scaling coefficient for the composite problem \eqref{ques_comp}, and prove the $\mathcal{O}(\frac{1}{k^2})$ convergence rates.
-Further, we investigate the convergence properties of the dynamic \eqref{dy_pri_dual_a} for a better understanding of the proposed algorithms.
-We show that the dynamic owns a fast convergence properties analogous to that of the previous algorithms.
-The numerical experiments demonstrate the validity of acceleration and superior performance of the proposed algorithms over some existing ones.
+By time discretization of the primal-dual dynamical system \eqref{dy_pri_dual_a}, we propose an accelerated primal-dual algorithm for the linear equality constrained optimization problem, and prove that the algorithm enjoys the fast convergence rate $|f(x_k)-f(x^*)|=\mathcal{O}({1}/{k^2\beta_k})$ and $\|Ax_k-b\|=\mathcal{O}({1}/{k^2\beta_k})$.
+Further, we prove that the proposed dynamical system owns a fast convergence properties matching to that of the algorithm.
+We exhibit that the known rates from the literature can be obtained for the second-order dynamical system and the accelerated primal-dual algorithm where only inertial constructions in the sense of Nesterov are needed only for the primal variable.
+The numerical experiments demonstrate the validity of acceleration and superior performance of the proposed algorithm over some existing ones.